metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 As you create a warden, the most important thing to consider is the circumstances of your brush with death.
 As your warden levels up, they begin to remember how they survived death, what they saw in that moment, and, crucially, how they died.
 It is this event that defines who your warden is today, and as your character begins to piece together what happened to them, their influence over life and death grows more potent.

 Also consider who you were before that event.
 How much did your death change you?

-Make sure you have a lingering illness or injury?
+Maybe you have a lingering illness or injury?

 #### Quick Build

 You can make a warden quickly by following these suggestions.
-First, Constitution should be your highest ability score, followed by Charisma or Wisdom.
+First, Constitution should be your highest ability score, followed by Wisdom.
 Second, choose the outlander background.

 ## Class Features

 As a warden, you gain the following class features.

 #### Hit Points
+___

-**Hit Dice:** 1d12 per warden level
+- **Hit Dice:** 1d12 per warden level

-**Hit Points at 1st Level:** 12 + your Constitution modifier
+- **Hit Points at 1st Level:** 12 + your Constitution modifier

-**Hit Points at Higher Levels:** 1d12 (or 7) + your Constitution modifier per warden level after 1st
+- **Hit Points at Higher Levels:** 1d12 (or 7) + your Constitution modifier per warden level after 1st

 #### Proficiencies
+___

-**Armour:** Light armor, medium armor, shields
+- **Armour:** Light armor, medium armor, shields

-**Weapons:** Shortswords, spears, and all simple weapons
+- **Weapons:** Shortswords, spears, and all simple weapons

-**Tools:** None
+- **Tools:** None

-**Saving Throws:** Constitution, Charisma (Or maybe Wisdom?)
+- **Saving Throws:** Constitution, Wisdom

-**Skills:** Choose two from Insight, Intimidation, Medicine, Perception, Stealth, Survival
+- **Skills:** Choose two from Insight, Intimidation, Medicine, Perception, Stealth, Survival

 #### Equipment